sitamgithub-MSIT/well-being/README.md

 ## Contact

-For any inquiries or feedback, please contact the project team at their github profiles: [Sitam](https://github.com/sitamgithub-MSIT), [Aharna](https://github.com/aharna), [Avirup](https://github.com/avirupnandi1).
+For any inquiries or feedback, please contact the project team at their GitHub profiles: [Sitam](https://github.com/sitamgithub-MSIT), [Aharna](https://github.com/aharna), [Avirup](https://github.com/avirupnandi1).